-A Community Intervention Team (CIT) is a specialist, nurse led health professional team which provides a rapid and integrated response to a patient with an acute episode of illness who requires enhanced services/acute intervention for a defined short period of time.
+A Community Intervention Team (CIT) is a specialist, health professional team which provides a rapid and integrated response to a patient with an acute episode of illness who requires enhanced services/acute intervention for a defined short period of time.
 This may be provided at home, in a residential setting or in the community as deemed appropriate, thereby avoiding acute hospital attendance or admission, or facilitating early discharge.

-The CIT, through its fast-tracked provision of services enhances the overall primary care system, providing access to nursing and home care support, usually from 8am to 10pm, seven days per week.
+The CIT, through its fast-tracked provision of services enhances the overall primary care system, providing access to nursing and home care support, usually from 8am to 9pm, seven days per week.
 Referrals are accepted from hospitals, GP’s and other community sources.

 Services provided include:

-- Administration of IV antibiotics
+- Administration of IV antibiotics.

-- Acute anticoagulation management
+- Acute anticoagulation management;

-- Urinary related care
+- Urinary related care;

-- Ostomy Care
+- Ostomy Care;

-- Medication Management
+- Medication Management;

 - Enhanced Nurse Monitoring;

-- Care of patients with respiratory illness
+- Care of patients with respiratory illness;

-(Louth also includes Physiotherapy and Occupational Therapy services)
+( CIT Louth also includes Physiotherapy and Occupational Therapy services)